 Coyotes and Pets

-- Coyotes can be creatures of habit.
-If you encounter one at the same place and time while walking your pet, change your route or the time that you walk.
+- Coyotes can be creatures of habit, so if you see one at the same time and place while walking your pet, change your route or timing.

 Public Health Concerns

 Coyotes are not considered to be a significant source of diseases that can be transmitted to humans.
-They may carry rabies, but there have not been any reports in DuPage County in recent years.
-They may also carry distemper, sarcoptic mange, heartworm and other canine diseases, but transmissions are uncommon; always keep pets’ vaccinations current.
+They may carry rabies, but there have not been any recent reports in DuPage.
+They may carry distemper, sarcoptic mange, heartworm and other canine diseases, but transmissions are uncommon.
+Still, always keep pets’ vaccinations current.

 - Trapping and removing a coyote is not always the solution to the problem.
 Removing the animal is illegal without the proper permits and only creates an open space for another animal.
-A trapped adult may also leave young behind to die of starvation in an inaccessible area.
+A trapped adult may also leave young behind to die of starvation.
 Focus on removing the attraction, not the animal.

 - Never move young from the den.

-- Do not use poisons.
+- Never use poisons.
 They are inhumane and may be illegal.
-They can also result in secondary poisoning of raptors, wild scavengers and neighborhood pets.
+They can also result in secondary poisoning of pets, raptors or other wild mammals.

-- It is illegal to keep wild animals, even for a very short time.
-They have specialized nutritional, housing and handling needs that you are unlikely to be able to provide.
+- It’s illegal to keep wild animals, even for a short time.
+They have special nutritional, housing and handling needs that you likely can’t provide.
 Inexperienced individuals who attempt to raise or treat them inevitably produce unhealthy, tame animals that cannot survive in their natural habitats.

 Willowbrook Wildlife Center

 If you come across a wild animal and are concerned, leave it alone.
 Call Willowbrook Wildlife Center for advice at (630) 942-6200.
-The center is located at 525 S. Park Blvd. in Glen Ellyn and is open 9 a.m. to 5 p.m. every day except select holidays.
-Recorded messages provide general information for callers when the center is closed.
+The center is located at 525 S. Park Blvd. in Glen Ellyn and is open 9 a.m. to 5 p.m. daily except select holidays.
+Recorded messages offer general information when the center is closed.